Key Insights 📈 📊

 The 4 Pillars for Building a Strategic PR Strategy

-Data-Driven Storytelling is the Only Option
+1. Data-driven Storytelling is the Only Option

 When I say “only option,” I mean it’s the “only option” to ensure your media strategy and campaigns can deliver against your business goals.
 Otherwise, you will do what most PR people do, hoping for the best.

 For context, when I talk about data-driven storytelling, I am talking more about data and analytics used to inform a PR strategy versus measuring the results.
-Don’t get me wrong, PR measurement is essential, but it’s not necessarily a building block of a good PR strategy.
+Don’t get me wrong, PR measurement is essential, but it’s not necessarily a building block of a good PR campaign strategy.

 A smart and strategic PR strategy will start with a media coverage analysis.
 This analysis will help define which media outlets should be prioritized to gain exposure based on the volume of coverage about an industry, topic, or narrative on various media channels.
 You could also cross-reference reader engagement at the media outlet level to understand whether those stories resonate with the target audience.
 Finally, you can layer on the reach of each media publication to better understand potential impressions.